6 Great Tank Mates for Fire Eels (Compatibility Guide 2023)

 Temperament | Aggressive and territorial |

-So, while a 55-gallon tank might be the minimum size, you might run into problems if you use anything smaller than 75 gallons.
-The more Oscar Fish you add, the larger tank that you need.
+So, while a 55-gallon tank might be the minimum size, you might run into problems using anything smaller than 75 gallons.
+The more Oscar Fish you add, the larger tank you’ll need.
 Otherwise, they’ll fight and kill each other.

 5. Green Terror (Andinoacara Rivulatus)